When Bullet Train’s default theme took you this far…

 But is there another theme I can buy to save me some time?

-Those choices are the perfect combination for your app, and you’re on board.
+Those choices are the right combination for your app, and you’re on board.
 Server-side rendering FTW.
 Hotwire.
 Stimulus-powered fields. esbuild.
 The super-easy reactivity using

 That's good enough for you.

 Choosing colors, a color system, maybe with some custom Tailwind palettes.
 That’s too much work for now.

 Surely someone must have made an alternate theme with a different look that I can buy right now.

 It works with your modifications.

 Transmission, the drop-in theme replacement for Bullet Train, works the same way as the default theme, even if you modified some of Bullet Train’s own partials (that you might have to tweak a bit).

 lightdefault theme and uses the gem-based multi-layer theme system of Bullet Train.

 transmission_theme # builds on top of… bullet_train-themes-light bullet_train-themes-tailwind_css bullet_train-themes

 - Transmission works with super-scaffolding, including using your local modifications.